-The proposal for this time horizon is to work with 4 scenarios.
+This time horizon is composed of 4 scenarios.
 The first being a direct continuation of the 'established policies 2030' scenario.
 The other 3 as forks of the 2030 FitFor55 scenario.
 These three scenarios reflect the many uncertainties that could be combined in the longer term.

 - Established policies: stakeholders requested a more 'business-as-usual' pathway in which societal acceptance might be less of a challenge compared to the two top-down TYNDP scenarios but also where the national concrete plans and ambitions are kept to the level known today.
 Hence, Elia, upon receiving the 2040 National Trends scenarios from ENTSO-E will adapt this scenario to be compliant with its modelling approach.
-In addition, the year 2035, which is unavailable in the TYNDP scenario framework, will also be quantified by Elia based on the 2030 and 2040 scenario data.
+In addition, the year 2035, which is unavailable in the TYNDP scenario framework, will also be quantified by Elia based on the 2030 and 2040 scenario data. - Global import: this scenario follows the Global Ambition storyline from the TYNDP scenario framework as described in section 2.3.1.
+The focus is on centralized solutions to facilitate the energy transition.
+Making the bridge to stakeholder feedback, one could expect more producer-side flexibility in this scenario.
+With respect to the workshop discussion on European energy self-sufficiency, this scenario fully commits to importing large amounts of decarbonized energy from

-10 https://ec.europa.eu/energy/data-analysis/energy-modelling/policy-scenarios-delivering-european-green-deal_en
+$^{^{10}\,\}underline{\text{https://ec.europa.eu/energy/data-analysis/energy-modelling/policy-scenarios-delivering-european-green-deal_en}$